wa0x6e/Cake-Resque/README.md

 		'default' => array(
-			'queue' => 'default',										// Name of the default queue 'interval' => 5,											// Number of second between each works 'count' => 1												// Number of forks for each workers ),
+			'queue' => 'default',										// Name of the default queue 'interval' => 5,											// Number of second between each works 'workers' => 1												// Number of forks for each workers ),
 		'queues' => array(
 	 			array(